-In February 2020, the California Workforce Development Board announced it had awarded the Corporation for a Skilled Workforce and the Ray Marshall Center at the LBJ School of Public Affairs (at the University of Texas, Austin) a contract to analyze how different operational practices in the America's Job Centers of California (AJCCs) affect the distribution of services provided to WIOA Title I program participants.
+In February 2020, the CWDB announced it had awarded the CSW and the Ray Marshall Center at the LBJ School of Public Affairs (at the University of Texas, Austin) a contract to analyze how different operational practices in the AJCCs affect the distribution of services provided to WIOA Title I program participants.
 The objective of this evaluation is to determine whether local decisions about how to operate AJCCs systematically affects access to the different types of services available to program participants.